Kushal9889/UNIGUIDE/README.md

 ## 🛠 Development notes

 - The supported and intended entrypoint for this repository is the combination of `chat_window.py` (frontend) and `chatalogue.py` (backend).
-There are no references to alternate UNIGUIDE variant files in this README.
+There are no references to alternate Chatalogue variant files in this README.
 - If you modify the DB schema, update `chatalogue.py` helpers accordingly.
 - For reproducible onboarding, consider adding a `seed_db.py` or migration script that populates `chatalogue.sqlite` with a `session_info.session_uuid` and example rows.